MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/includes/quickstarts/custom-search-client-library-csharp.md

 ---
 title: Bing Custom Search C# client library quickstart
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
-services: cognitive-services
+services: bing-search-services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen
-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.topic: include
-ms.date: 02/27/2020
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
 ---

 Get started with the Bing Custom Search client library for C#.
 Follow these steps to install the package and try out the example code for basic tasks.
 The Bing Custom Search API enables you to create tailored, ad-free search experiences for topics that you care about.
 The source code for this sample can be found on [GitHub](https://github.com/Azure-Samples/cognitive-services-dotnet-sdk-samples/tree/master/BingSearchv7/BingCustomWebSearch).